AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 ```
 ***
 ### 13. Calculate and add "standard" command ("modeCmd")
-This is the command that updates the scene in the Govee app, but is not required for multi-line comamnds.
+This is the command that updates the scene in the Govee app, but is not required for multi-line commands.

 This can be set to a "standard command" for a different scene, which will update the app to (incorrectly) indicate that different scene has been selected.